OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-04.md

 ## 2 Chronicles 4:14

-He also made the stands and he made the basins on the stands,
+He also crafted the stands and the basins that were placed on them,

 ---